-Howe Sound Women’s Centre Society has been working towards locally accessible sexual assault services since its inception.
-We feel that if sexual assault survivors can be supported in their own community and have greater access to local community care, there would be better outcomes in time and quality of recovery, and survivors will be more prepared to participate in the justice system, if they so choose.
+Working towards locally accessible sexual assault services.
+We believe that if sexual assault survivors can be supported in their own community and have greater access to local community care, there would be better outcomes in time and quality of recovery, and survivors will be more prepared to participate in the justice system, if they so choose.

 YOUR HEALING, YOUR CHOICES

 Sexual assault is a crime of violence, where unwanted sexual contact is imposed through force or coercion.
 Often premeditated, sexual violence is inflicted with intent to overpower and violate another person’s bodily integrity, and to injure their sense of dignity and self.
 It may include non-consensual kissing, groping, or more involved sexual acts.
 Most often, the perpetrator is known